vasconcedu/vasconcedu.github.io/content/setup-kernel-arch.md

 I've been working on [Linux Foundation's kernel development course (LFD103)](https://training.linuxfoundation.org/training/a-beginners-guide-to-linux-kernel-development-lfd103/), and I have chosen a virtual Arch box running on top of a physical Arch host as my kernel development machine.
 I have found that Arch Linux is by no means a straightforward distro to setup for kernel development. [kernel.org recommends a few dependencies](https://www.kernel.org/doc/html/latest/process/changes.html) that aren't even packaged for Arch and must be built manually.
 Furthermore, configuring GRUB to boot a newly compiled kernel in Arch is not hard, but it's not as straightforward as for the recommended distros--LFD103 recommends using either Ubuntu or Debian.

-In the end, I have succeeded in compiling a kernel image from upstream and boot it using my Arch setup, but not without having to overcome several difficulties first.
+In the end, I have succeeded in compiling a kernel image from upstream and booting it using my Arch setup, but not without having to overcome several difficulties first.
 The post herein aims at documenting this process.
 It assumes prior knowledge in Arch Linux installation and some knowledge in Linux virtualization and general system administration.

 ### Partitioniong and installation